 Tenants expect the unit they live in to stay well maintained and fully functioning.
 If a tenant decides to renew their lease, it is usually based on how well the owner responds to their maintenance calls.
 When a tenant calls in a repair, they expect it to be taken care of as quickly as possible.

 We as your property manager do not have control over who does the work.
 The home warranty company will decide that.
 They frequently opt for new contractors or the cheapest one.
 You can easily see how the quality of work will suffer.
 Tenant satisfaction will below.
 Overall frustration will be high.

 Home warranty policies are one of the biggest landlord rip-offs that we have ever seen.
 We hate losing control of who is doing the work on your investment and how long it takes to get the work done.
-We hate having to spend your money paying out rent credits because the home warranty company can’t get their act together.
+Most importantly we hate having to spend your money paying out rent credits because the home warranty company cant perform.

 Our goal is to create 100% owner and tenant satisfaction by using our preventative maintenance schedule, our 24-hour maintenance call center, and our tried and true maintenance team.
 All of this is already part of your property management contract, so why pay for anything else?